Pakistan Taliban extend ceasefire for 10 days after prisoner release

 Prime Minister Nawaz Sharif took power last year promising to seek negotiations to end Pakistan's deadly insurgency.

-The Taliban are fighting to impose a strict version of Islam across Pakistan and have said they do not recognise the democratically-elected government.
+The Taliban are fighting to impose a strict version of Islam across Pakistan and have said they do not recognize the democratically-elected government.

 This is the second round of peace talks between the Taliban and the government.
 A first round in February broke down after a week, when the Taliban bombed a bus full of police then executed 23 hostages from a government paramilitary force.